Atalanta Ltd

-Atalanta Ltd (1921–1937) was an engineering company set up in 1921 in the UK by a small group of women engineers.
+Named after Atalanta the heroine from Greek mythology Atalanta Ltd (1921–1937) was an engineering company set up in 1921 in the UK by a small group of women engineers.
 It was considered notable at the time for providing employment specifically for women engineers, who were barred from many engineering works and apprenticeships.

 Founding

 Dora Turner and Annette Ashberry, who were working for Galloway Engineering at their Tongland Works, decided to set up a company that would allow women to gain experience in engineering.
 They then approached the founders of the Women's Engineering Society for support and financial backing.

 There were eight people involved in foundation of the company.
 The company's chair was Lady Katherine Parsons, who was also one of the principal shareholders along with Lady Eleanor Shelly-Rolls.
 Annette Ashberry was a director, along with Rachel Parsons, Caroline Haslett, Dora Turner, and Herbert Schofield, the head of Loughborough College of Technology.

 Manufacturing

 The first headquarters of the organisation consisted of three walls and a mud floor, and was occupied by pigs and chickens.
 The founders completed the building work to make the space habitable, including a concrete floor, lathes and a gas supply.
 They manufactured oil burners and surface plates.
 In 1922, the company moved to London and added adjustable spanners, screwdrivers and drilling jigs to their list of manufactured products.